The Expert Router Becomes the Confidence Problem

 Calibration means that predictive uncertainty lines up with observed outcome frequencies.
 If a model reports 80 percent confidence on a class of cases, roughly 80 percent of those cases should be correct under the evaluated conditions.
 That does not make the model wise or safe.
 It makes the confidence signal more accountable to evidence.

 This page sits beside the site's general entry on confidence calibration, the note on model routers as hidden editors, and the page on model drift.
-The fresh angle is the mixture-of-experts router: the layer that decides how specialized predictors are combined can itself become the place where confidence stops meaning what users think it means.
+The fresh angle is the internal mixture-of-experts router: the layer inside the model that decides how specialized predictors are combined.
+That is different from an external provider router or AI gateway, but the governance pattern is related.
+A hidden routing layer can make a visible confidence score less stable than it looks.

 Why Routing Changes Calibration